 Advantages of Buying a Commercial Coffee Machine

-One the other hand, it might make sense to purchase your commercial coffee machine outright.
+One the other hand, it might make sense to purchase your new coffee machine outright.
 This is especially true if you only need a small, inexpensive machine and don’t want to be tied into a contract.
 A benefit of purchasing outright is that your coffee machine becomes an asset.
 However, you’ll need to cover all the maintenance, servicing and stocking costs.